 That last sentence above is WHY sexual assault/harassment survivors don’t come forward immediately.
 People judge your credibility whether you make your accusation immediately or years later.
 Dr. Christine Ford, Dr. Anita Hill, Paula Jones, Kathleen Willey, Stormy Daniels, and far too many others to count have been treated like this.
 This includes men assaulted by priests or in a gym locker room.

+Waiting a long time to come forward is a common denominator among sexual assault survivors.
+Survivors (and I use that word because I refuse to be anything less) experience isolation, shame, fear, a deep lack of self-worth, depression, suicidal thoughts, and more.
 It took me seven years to tell anyone about my rape.
 Take note of that number because the first people I told were my parents.
 I’d told no one else prior to that moment.
+[And if I’d not been drunk, I doubt they would have ever known.]
 Waiting seven years to tell the people I loved (and who loved me) that I’d been raped emphasizes how fucking difficult it is to share your story with loved ones.
 Doing it in the light of public opinion is a horrifying prospect.